delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ### Our Syncing Strategy

-For our purposes, we will use a simple strategy of copying files from the filesystem on the source environment onto the NFS mount on the staging environment.
-We will do this by running `scp` from our staging environment, and use user-provided credentials to connect to the source environment.
+For our purposes here in this intro plugin, we will use a simple strategy.
+We'll simply copy files from the filesystem on the source environment onto the NFS mount on the staging environment.
+We will do this by running the Unix tool `rsync` from our staging environment, and rely on passwordless SSH to connect to the source environment.

+!!! note
+    This plugin is assuming that `rsync` is installed on the staging host, and that the staging host user is able to SSH into the source host without having to type in a password.
+A more full-featured plugin would test these assumptions, usually as part of discovery.

-For simplicity's sake, we will not bother handling the case mentioned above where the staging environment is the same as the source environment
+In the special case mentioned above, where the staging environment is the same as the source environment, we could likely do something more efficient.
+However, for simplicity's sake, we won't do that here.

 ## Defining Your Linked Source Data Format